m0in92/EV_sim/README.md

 #### Copywrite©️ 2023 by Moin Ahmed.
 All Rights Reserved.

 <p>
-This repository contains the Python source code for the simulation of power and energy demand of an electric vehicles (EV) during its drive cycle.
-This simulation takes in various vehicle parameter as its inputs.
-The simulation uses the methods describes by Gillespie<sup>1</sup> and Plett<sup>2</sup>.
+This repository contains the Python source code for simulating the power and energy demand of an electric vehicle (EV) during its drive cycle.
+This simulation takes in various vehicle parameters as its inputs.
+The simulation uses the methods described by Gillespie<sup>1</sup> and Plett<sup>2</sup>.

 To summarize, the demanded motor power is calculated at every time step.
 This calculation is done by first calculating the desired speed, acceleration, force, and torques.
-These desired variables are limited by the motor characteristics and hence the limited torque and actual forces, acceleration, and speed are then calculated<sup>2</sup>.
+The motor characteristics limit these desired variables, and hence the limited torque and actual forces, acceleration, and speed are then calculated<sup>2</sup>.
 </p>

 ### Features